IdP user group sync

 User management

-New users: When users are added to synced groups in your IdP, they automatically receive access to Cast AI with the appropriate group memberships and roles.
+New users: When users are added to synced groups in your IdP, they are automatically provisioned in Cast AI with the appropriate group memberships and roles.
+Near real-time provisioning means minimal delay—typically only due to your IdP's defined sync cycle.

 Existing users: Users who already have Cast AI access will have their group memberships updated to match their IdP group assignments.